-State of Iowa 2016-2026 Occupational Projections Summary
+2018-2028 Occupational Projections Summary

-Iowa's occupational employment is expected to increase by 8% from 2016 to 2026 (or .8% annually).
+Iowa's occupational employment is expected to increase by 7% from 2018 to 2028 (or .7% annually).
 Job growth will vary across major occupational groups depending on the industry.
 Service-providing occupations are generally expected to outperform goods-producing occupations.
 This is reflected in both employment change and growth rates.
-Several major 2016-2026 occupational trends follow in this report.